 How to use new Google domain ownership verification process using Godaddy:

-Though, I have my own domain service (ShoutMyDomain), but at times I use Godaddy to buy domain because of their ultra-low domain price (Thanks to Godaddy discount coupon).
-So, the first step is to login to Google Webmaster tool and click on add a site, and enter your domain name (Purchased from Godaddy or eNom), and on the next page you will be seeing receommended method for domain verification and select Godaddy from the list and click on verify:
+I use Godaddy to buy a domain because of their ultra-low domain price (Thanks to Godaddy discount coupon).
+So, the first step is to login to Google Webmaster tool and click on add a site and enter your domain name (Purchased from Godaddy or eNom), and on the next page you will be seeing a recommended method for domain verification and select Godaddy from the list and click on verify:

-On the next page, it will ask your to re-confirm “Are you sure you want to verify the domain”, click on yes and it will take few seconds, before you will see message verification complete.
+On the next page, it will ask you to re-confirm “Are you sure you want to verify the domain”, click on yes and it will take few seconds before you will see message verification complete.

 Do let us know your view about this new Google domain verification method?
-And if you find this article helpful, don’t forget to share it on Google plus and Twitter.
+And if you find this article helpful, don’t forget to share it on LinkedIn and Twitter.